Disporum uniflorum

 Disporum uniflorum, commonly known as yellow fairy bells, is a species of perennial herb in the genus Disporum.
 It is native to Korea.

 Description

-It is 30-50 cm tall, with a short rhizome and a root that spread sideways, and its large branches spring out from the top.
+It is 30-50 cm tall, with a short rhizome and a root that spreads sideways, and its large branches spring out from the top.
 Its leaves are opposite and has a long, oval shape, 5-18 cm in length and 3-6 cm wide, with a pointed tip and a round bottom, with 3-5 veins and no petiole.
 From April to June, its flowers bloom in gold and white, and 1-3 flowers hang down from the tip as the stem bends.
 For the flower, it is 2-2.5 cm long, with a tubular perianth.
 The perianth has 6 leaflets, spatulate and tubular.
 There are 6 stamens and 1 pistil, and the fruit is a berry, about 1 cm in diameter, and turns black when ripe.